RocketChat/docs-old/administrator-guides/permissions/README.md

 |  Permission    | Purpose
 |  :---  | :----
-| access-mailer | Accessible from Administration -> Mailer.
-Permission to send use the [Mailer Tool](../email/mailer).
+| access-mailer | Permission to use the [Mailer Tool](../email/mailer).
+Accessible from Administration -> Mailer.
-| access-permissions | Accessible from Administration -> Permissions.Permission to create and edit roles and permissions.
+| access-permissions | Permission to create and edit roles and permissions.
+Accessible from Administration -> Permissions.
-| add-oauth-service | Accessible from Administration -> OAuth Apps.
-Permission to manage different OAuth services and apps.
+| add-oauth-service | Permission to manage different OAuth services and apps.
+Accessible from Administration -> OAuth Apps.
 | add-user-to-any-c-room | Permission to add a user to a public channel.
 | add-user-to-any-p-room | Permission to add a user to a private channel.
 | add-user-to-joined-room | Permission to add a user to a joined channel.
 | archive-room | Permission to archive a channel.
-| assign-admin-role | Accessible from Administration -> Users module.
-Permission to promote user to Admin.
+| assign-admin-role | Permission to promote user to Admin.
 Requires view-user-administration permission.
+Accessible from Administration -> Users.
-| auto-translate | Accessible from Administration -> Message -> Auto Translate.
-Permission to use the Auto Translate Tool <!--Add Link to auto translate article when we have one -->
+| auto-translate | Permission to use the Auto Translate Tool Accessible from Administration -> Message -> Auto Translate. <!--Add Link to auto translate article when we have one -->
 | ban-user | Permission to ban a user.
 | bulk-create-c | Permission to bulk create public channels.
 | bulk-register-user | Permission to bulk add users.